schmitech/schmitech.github.io/careers.md

 {% include logo.html %}

+## Careers at Schmitech

 At Schmitech, we're always on the lookout for exceptional individuals who are enthusiastic about pushing the boundaries of technology and innovation.
 We seek those who are eager to learn, collaborate, and make a meaningful impact in these fields:

-* **Open-source AI and Machine Learning:** Individuals who are excited about the possibilities of open-source AI and machine learning and who are eager to contribute to the development of cutting-edge AI and ML technologies.
-This includes expertise in areas such as deep learning, natural language processing, computer vision, and reinforcement learning.
+* Individuals excited by open-source AI and ML and eager to contribute to developing cutting-edge AI and ML technologies, with expertise in areas such as deep learning, natural language processing, computer vision, and reinforcement learning.

-* **Software Development and Engineering:** Software developers and engineers who are proficient in a variety of programming languages and who have experience in developing and maintaining complex applications.
-This includes expertise in areas such as full-stack development, cloud-native development, and DevOps.
+* Software engineers with experience in developing and maintaining complex applications, and expertise in full-stack, cloud-native development, and DevOps.

-* **Solution Architecture and Cloud Technologies:** Solution architects who have a deep understanding of cloud technologies and who can design and implement scalable and reliable cloud-based solutions.
-This includes expertise in areas such as cloud architecture, cloud migration, and cloud security.
+* Solution Architects with expertise in cloud architecture, migration, and security.

-* **Business Analysis and Client Relations:** Business analysts who can bridge the gap between technology and business and who can effectively communicate with clients to understand their needs and requirements.

 ### Our Hiring Process